httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 In this example, the client requests a "sha" `Digest`, and the server returns an error with problem details {{?RFC7807}} contained in the content.
 The problem details contain a list of the digest algorithms that the server supports.
-This is purely an example, this specification does not specify any format or requirements for such content.
+This is purely an example, this specification does not define any format or requirements for such content.

 ~~~ http-message